 A mandatory stop in Piazza Bellini is the church Santa Maria dell’Ammiraglio called La Martorana.
 This church is an example in Arab-style with Byzantine frescoes.
 It is surrounded by the magnificent San Cataldochurch.

 Let’s now go to Piazza Indipendenza to admire the Palatine chapel‘s Mosaics.
 This beauty is what drives us to Palermo.
 The chapel can be found inside the Palazzo dei Normanni government building.
-It was once the Sicilian Royal Residence, but it is now a UNESCO heritage site.
+It was once the Sicilian Royal Residence, but it is now a heritage site.
 The Torre Pisana’s oldest part of the building is the Torre Pisana.
 Here you will find King Roger’s rooms as well as the Astronomical Observatory.

 Palermo is known for its street food capital: panelle, croutlets, sfincione and arancini are just some of the many salted “Sicilian pleasures” that Palermo has to offer.
 You should also try brioche and ice cream, as well as delicious pastries you already know.